Deal Alert: Save up to 50% on all British Airways award flights

 Fly from Chicago to Paris in business class for 35,688 Avios + $715

 Most people probably don’t have a stash of Avios in their back pocket.
 Fortunately, two of the most popular flexible points currencies, Chase Ultimate Rewards and Amex Membership Rewards, both instantly transfer to British Airways at a 1:1 ratio.

-The Chase Sapphire Preferred® Card is currently offering an 80,000 point welcome bonus after spending $4,000 in the first three months.
-While you won’t be able to earn the welcome bonus before this promotion is over, it is a heck of a lot of points, and we’ll very likely see similar deals from the airlines as they try to rebuild their customer base.
+The Chase Sapphire Preferred® Card is currently offering 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
+We’ll very likely see similar deals from the airlines as they try to rebuild their customer base.

 This is a fantastic promotion if you have plans to travel internationally in the next year (and hope that more countries will open up for tourism in 2021).
 The biggest downside is British Airways’ excessive fuel surcharges.
 If you want to know how to avoid them, read our guide here.

 For the latest tips and tricks on traveling big without spending a fortune, please subscribe to the Million Mile Secrets daily email newsletter.

 Featured image by Ondrej Zabransky / Shutterstock